-Australian Government Actuary operates in a competitive and contestable market for actuarial services.
+The Australian Government Actuary operates in a competitive and contestable market for actuarial services.
 Income from consultancy services relative to total costs is, therefore, a primary indicator of performance.
-Australian Government Actuary maintains a special account to ensure its financial operations are managed properly and transparently.
-At 30 June 2013, the account was in a sound financial position.
+The Australian Government Actuary operates a special account to ensure its financial operations are managed properly and transparently.
+At 30 June 2011, the account was in a sound financial position.

 Australian Government Actuary consultancy services typically involve analysing uncertain future financial flows using financial modelling techniques, documenting the analysis and presenting the results to clients.

-Departments that sought advice included Defence; Attorney-General’s; Industry, Innovation, Science, Research and Tertiary Education; Families, Housing, Community Services and Indigenous Affairs; Health and Ageing; Finance and Deregulation, and Veterans’ Affairs.
-Human Services and Immigration and Citizenship also sought advice.
+Departments which sought advice included Defence; Attorney-General’s; Education, Employment and Workplace Relations; Families, Housing, Community Services and Indigenous Affairs; Health and Ageing; Finance and Deregulation and Veterans’ Affairs.
+Centrelink and the ATO also sought advice.

-Feedback from these agencies indicates general satisfaction with the advice received and its value as an input in achieving agencies’ objectives.
+Feedback from these agencies indicates they were generally satisfied with the advice received, and its value as an input in achieving their objectives.

 Services to the Treasury

-Australian Government Actuary contributed its technical expertise on policy issues, including the superannuation system and insurance matters.
-The Australian Government Actuary reported on an investigation into strata title insurance price rises in North Queensland and provided advice on the National Disability Insurance Scheme.
+The Australian Government Actuary contributed its technical expertise on policy issues, including the superannuation system and insurance matters.
+The Australian Government Actuary was appointed to assist the Natural Disaster Insurance Review in March 2010.

 The Treasury funded this work which accounted for around 10 per cent of the office’s total revenue for the year.